 Once the tomato sauce has been cooking for about 40 minutes, add the meatballs, chilli flakes to the sauce and allow to bubble for about 5 minutes.
 Check the seasoning and add salt and pepper as necessary.
 Fold through the spinach until it is all wilted.
 Add the pasta and stir gently to combine.

-Decant into a buttered oven proof dish and grate over Parmesan cheese (as mush as you would like).
+Decant into a buttered ovenproof dish and grate over Parmesan cheese (as much as you would like).
 Tear or slice the mozzarella into pieces to cover the surface.
 Bake for 20 minutes until starting to go golden and the cheese is bubbling.
 Serve with more Parmesan on the side.

 A few of my other favourite pasta dishes: